lantunes/interpolatd/README.md

 -------------

 Interpolatd is a string interpolation library for Java.
 It aspires to be easy to use and yet flexible and powerful.
+It is string interpolation done right.

 ## Getting Started
 ------------------